Registrar’s Frequently Asked Questions

 Course Questions:

-Courses in which you received a D or F may be real retaken at Wagner college only.
-The original grade will remain on your transcript however, the most recent grade will be the one factored into your GPA.
-Undergraduates can repeat a course only once and can repeat a maximum of seven courses.
-Both grades will remain on the transcript.
+Courses in which you earned a grade of D or F may be retaken only at Wagner College.
+While the original grade will remain on your transcript, the most recent grade will be used to calculate your GPA.
+Undergraduate students may repeat a course only once and may repeat up to a maximum of seven courses.
+Both the original and the new grades will appear on the transcript.

-Please note that the unit/credit will not be counted twice for earned unit/credit so students should plan to make sure they make up the units to meet the graduation requirement of your program.
+Please note that the credit for a repeated course will not be counted twice toward your earned credits.
+Students should plan accordingly to ensure they complete enough credits to meet the graduation requirements of their program.

-A student in the last year of the bachelor’s degree program may take a maximum of nine credits of graduate courses toward a master’s degree, subject to all of the following conditions:
+A senior undergraduate student may take up to nine graduate-level credits toward a master’s degree, provided all of the following conditions are met:

-Students are permitted to take a maximum of nine credits of graduate (600 level or above) courses in the senior year, with no more than six credits of graduate work in a given semester.
+Graduate students may take up to nine 600+ level credits in their senior year, with no more than six credits of graduate work per semester.

-The credits will be over and above the 36 units needed for the bachelor’s degree and may not be applied to that degree.
+These credits are in addition to the 36 units required for the bachelor’s degree and are not applicable to that degree.

 Graduation/Commencement Questions

-You can view your graduation date by following these steps:
+You can view your projected graduation date by following these steps:

-36 units are required for graduation which consists of your general education (skills and knowledge) and your major and/or minor requirements.
+A total of 36 units are required for graduation, which include your general education (Skills and Knowledge) as well as your major and/or minor requirements.

 In order to apply for graduation: